-This Katsu Curry Is one of those warming comfort food dishes I turn to in the winter time.
-There's something so very uncomplicated about it.
+Words (my words anyway) can't come close to explaining how much I love Katsu curry.
 It has three elements and no apologies.
-I love nothing more than sitting in a tiny Japanese Restaurant in the warm, being deeply fulfilled by the crunchy chicken cutlet (Katsu), the carb-laden rice and of course, the delicious Japanese curry sauce.
+I love nothing more than sitting in a tiny Japanese Restaurant in the warm, being deeply fulfilled by the crunchy chicken cutlet (Katsu), the carb-laden rice and of course, the delicious Japanese sweet and spicy curry sauce.

 Katsu meets Dog

 Shirley the dog approves of chicken Katsu too (minus the sauce).
 She ate hers with a little rice and then came to me in the kitchen and began shivering violently.
 She was of course pretending to be sick so that I would give her more.
 I fell for it and she got a second helping!

 To cook the rice, add 1 cup rice and two cups water.
 Bring to a boil, then reduce heat to very low and cover the pan.
 DON'T STIR THE RICE.
 Simmer for 10-12 minutes until all the water has evaporated.
 Remove from the heat.